fpapado/svg-use/examples/shared-library/README.md

 This approach seems more error-prone, compared to just consuming an SVG.
 However, it is workable.
 Let us know if you find any significant benefits to this approach, that we might have missed!

+## TODO

+- [] Perhaps recommend the `new URL` pattern https://web.dev/articles/bundling-non-js-resources, though note that it is unsupported in esbuild bundling